 Attendance policies applicable to a specific instructional program may be more restrictive than the College policy.
 These policies may be influenced by external agencies that oversee curricula in those programs and provide certification, licensure, or registry opportunities for students and graduates.

-Likewise, students who cease to attend classes after mid-term but do not initiate the withdrawal process will also be negatively affected by their actions.
+Students who cease to attend classes but do not initiate the withdrawal process will also be negatively affected by their actions.
 These students will be considered to have unofficially withdrawn from their courses and will receive failing grades for all assignments missed.
 If these students have not completed the withdrawal process by the established withdrawal deadline, they will receive a failing grade for the courses.
-Faculty members will assign a grade of WF to such students when they submit final course grades.
+Faculty members will assign a grade of F to such students when they submit final course grades.
 These students also will be responsible for repayment of any unearned financial aid as a result of their failure to attend.
-Students who receive a grade of WF as a result of instructor error will have the opportunity to petition the instructor’s decision.
-Otherwise, the grade of WF is final.
+Students who receive a grade of F as a result of instructor error will have the opportunity to petition the instructor’s decision.
+Otherwise, the grade of F is final.

 Students with legitimate concerns may appeal the actions of faculty members by following the procedures outlined under Student Academic Grievances of the Student Handbook section of this catalog.